Harry V. Jaffa: Early life and education

-Jaffa was born in New York City on October 7, 1918, to Arthur Solomon Jaffa and Frances Landau Jaffa; his middle name is a reference to World War I, which ended with the same year he was born.
+Jaffa was born in New York City on October 7, 1918, to Arthur Solomon Jaffa and Frances Landau Jaffa; his middle name is a reference to World War I, which ended with the year he was born.
 His family was Jewish.
 He earned a Bachelor of Arts degree in English literature from Yale University and a Doctor of Philosophy (PhD) degree in political philosophy from The New School for Social Research.
 As a PhD student, he became interested in Abraham Lincoln after discovering a copy of the Lincoln–Douglas debates in a used bookshop.

-Jaffa was one of Leo Strauss' first PhD students.
+Jaffa was one of Leo Strauss's first PhD students.
 His dissertation on Aristotle and Thomas Aquinas later became his first book, Thomism and Aristotelianism.
-There, he argues that the Christian beliefs of Aquinas influenced Aquinas' work on Aristotle.
-Alasdair MacIntyre describes the book as "an unduly neglected minor modern classic."
+In it, he argues that Aquinas's Christian beliefs influenced his work on Aristotle.
+Alasdair MacIntyre describes the book as "an unduly neglected minor modern classic".

 Career and views

 Jaffa taught at Queens College, City College of New York, and the University of Chicago in the 1940s before receiving his doctorate.
 He taught at Ohio State University from 1951 through 1964, before moving to Claremont McKenna College.

-Jaffa was known for his involvement in politics in addition to his writings.
+Jaffa was known for his political involvement in addition to his writings.
 He was a "Kennedy Democrat who switched parties after the Bay of Pigs" in the 1960s, as described by Sam Tanenhaus.
 During the 1964 presidential election, Jaffa worked for the Republican campaign of Barry Goldwater.
 Jaffa wrote Goldwater's famous and controversial statement in his acceptance speech at the Republican National Convention: "I would remind you that extremism in the defense of liberty is no vice.
 And let me remind you also that moderation in the pursuit of justice is no virtue."

 At Claremont, Jaffa was known as a leader of the "West Coast Straussians" and the "Claremonsters".
-His proteges can be found at Claremont and other colleges including Hillsdale College and the University of Dallas.
+His proteges can be found at Claremont and other colleges, including Hillsdale College and the University of Dallas.
 United States Supreme Court Justice Clarence Thomas has said Jaffa influenced his judicial views.